-Governor vetoes bill that would increase scrutiny of private equity physician practice purchases
+Governor vetoes bill to increase scrutiny of private equity physician practice purchases

 California Gov. Gavin Newsom (D) has vetoed a bill that would add more scrutiny when private equity firms and hedge funds acquired physician practices or other healthcare entities.